 Vastu Shastra is an ancient Indian Vedic science of architecture.
 It gives guidelines on how buildings should be planned to maximize positive energies in the structures we dwell in and work.

 In the English language, Vastu means a house or a dwelling.
-The aim of Vastu science is to bring in peace, prosperity, and health in the lives of all.
+The aim of Vastu science is to bring peace, prosperity, and health to the lives of all.

 Principles behind Vastu Shastra (Vastu science)

 According to Indian Vedic science; Earth, Water, Fire, Air, and Space are five elements that constitute the entire universe.
 These five elements constitute the human body as well.

 Coordination of these five elements of nature with the elements of humans is critical for a harmonious life.

 The Five Elements of Life